Instrument destruction: Later examples

-In 1968, a piano was dropped from a helicopter near Seattle, Washington, to publicize an outdoor concert.
-In 2019, the piano was exhumed by Jack Straw Cultural Center and displayed in a gallery.
+In 1968, a piano was dropped from a helicopter at the conclusion of a concert by the Seattle Jazz Society in the Town of Woodway, north of Seattle Washington, In 2019, the piano was exhumed by Jack Straw Cultural Center and displayed in a gallery.
 Several local composers and musicians performed on the recovered instrument.

 Ritchie Blackmore of Deep Purple and Rainbow smashed guitars in performance throughout the 1970s, most notably at California Jam Festival which was filmed (see California Jamming).

+Wendy O. Williams of the punk band the Plasmatics was notorious for chainsawing guitars in half during live performances, among other destructive stunts.

 Paul Simonon of the Clash famously destroyed his Fender Precision Bass only once at the side of the stage, out of frustration over the bouncers at the show not allowing the audience to stand up from their seats.
 A photograph taken by Pennie Smith of the event became the iconic cover to their London Calling album.

 In 1991, country artist Garth Brooks and then-band-member Ty England smashed their acoustic guitars at the end of "Friends In Low Places" at the Reunion Arena in Dallas, Texas.

 Kurt Cobain and the members of Nirvana also smashed guitars and other equipment at performances throughout the band's career, ranging from the late 1980s through the early 1990s.
 Cobain's wife, Courtney Love, the frontwoman of Hole, also sometimes destroyed her guitars onstage, as well as smashing microphones, pushing over amplifier stacks, and dismantling drum kits.